thriftrw/thriftrw-python/docs/overview.rst

 .. py:attribute:: services

-    Collection of :py:class:`ServiceSpec` objects for all services defined in the source thrift file.
+    Collection of all classes generated for all services defined in the source thrift file.

 .. py:attribute:: types

-    Collection of :py:class:`TypeSpec` objects for all types defined in the source thrift file.
+    Collection of all classes generated for all types defined in the source thrift file.

 .. py:attribute:: constants